 This project involves phenotypic analysis of the consequences of perturbing these splice factors in vivo, with an emphasis on understanding the effects on immune response.

 Project 2: Alternative splicing in cross-talk with myeloid cell

 Figure shows a DIC image of an aortic endothelial cell monolayer, which is overlaid with bone marrow derived monocytes from a reporter mouse (red).
 Profiling of the co-cultured monocytes and their differentiated progeny has revealed striking differences in phenotype, depending on the alternative splicing status of the endothelial cells they are cultured on.

-We have developed methods of the conditional expansion of aortic endothelial cells in culture.
+We have developed methods for the conditional expansion of aortic endothelial cells in culture.
 These cells, and versions of these cells with alterations in specific splice factors or alternatively spliced genes are being used in co-culture experiments with myeloid cells.
 Pilot experiments have shown strong effects on the phenotype of wild-type myeloid cells cultured with endothelial cells altered in either the expression of the splice factors we have identified in vivo, or the alternative splicing events they regulate.
-This interesting result suggests how splicing response in the endothelium which are responsive to innate immune cell recruitment shape chronic inflammation in arterial injury and likely other inflammatory processes as well.
+This interesting result suggests how splicing responses in the endothelium, which are responsive to innate immune cell recruitment, shape chronic inflammation in arterial injury and likely other inflammatory processes as well.

 This project involves in vitro culture of endothelial cells with mutations in the alternative splicing response, and the isolation and characterization of immune cells by FACs and molecular biology.